 There are many cupcake recipes on this blog (see them all at the bottom of this post) and it was time to breathe more life into these perfect vanilla cupcakes.
 They’re already a favourite for the custard buttercream that sits on top but I’ve dialled this up a notch and topped them with a totally addictive and silky smooth buttercream – German Buttercream.

 There are 3 amazing parts to these little vanilla cakes:

-- The vanilla cupcake: my favourite – soft and fluffy but still moist.
+- The cake: my favourite – soft and fluffy but still moist.
 They’re easy to make and always get rave reviews whenever I serve them up.
 They’re also great like these, topped with oreo buttercream.

 - Pastry cream centre: remember that pastry cream I posted last week?
 Well there’s a little teaspoon of that hidden away in the middle there.